maudpelissier/mp-academic/content/publication/LingVanguard/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *Linguistics Vanguard*

-abstract: This paper offers a pragmatic account of two wh-questions in French used non-canonically - c’est quoi, ce N and qu’est-ce que constructions.
+abstract: This paper offers a pragmatic account of two wh-questions in French used non-canonically - c'est quoi, ce N and qu'est-ce que constructions.
 It is claimed that in this non-canonical use, both constructions express surprise.
 As these constructions may be syntactically ambiguous between an information-seeking reading and a surprise reading, it is expected that the two readings differ in terms of prosody.
 This hypothesis is supported by the results of a production experiment.
 Experimental evidence shows significant prosodic differences between syntactically similar information-seeking questions and surprise questions.
 Surprise questions exhibit an increase in lengthening, slower speech rate and less frequent rising final contours.

 # Summary.
 An optional shortened abstract.
-summary: This paper offers a pragmatic account of two wh-questions in French used non-canonically - "c’est quoi, ce N" and "qu’est-ce que constructions".
+summary: This paper offers a pragmatic account of two wh-questions in French used non-canonically - "c'est quoi, ce N" and "qu'est-ce que constructions".
 It reports the results of production experiment.

 tags: [surprise, questions, French]